WayOfOne/BabyMonitor/README.md

 # AndroidDev
-Android Development Class CS646 Final Project by Jim Fitzgerald and Donglin Lao
+Android Development Class Final Project

 **How our project works**: